Deforestation in Sri Lanka: Forest recovery

 Within limits, any particular forest is capable of counteracting anthropogenic impacts such as extraction of non-timber forest products, timber harvesting and encroachment for agriculture (e.g. tea, rubber and Chena cultivation) and fire etc. the commonest timber harvesting method is the selective logging by which trees of selected species that are over a certain girth or diameter are felled.
 Data on species before and after timber harvest in initially primary forest are lacking.
 Even in logged forests, recordings of species or individual three inventories along with marking of study plots or transects are exceptionally rare.
 This makes reasonable accurate monitoring of biodiversity changes subsequent to timber harvesting almost impossible.
 However, the National Conservation Review (NCR) project that was conducted in Sri Lanka (except in the North and the East) during 1991-1996 has provided an invaluable data base on flora, fauna, soils and hydrology with protected areas in Sri Lanka.
 The data thus generated are of great use for subsequent monitoring of the biodiversity changes that taken place in various forest site that were constrained due to timber extraction.

+REDD+ forest reference level and monitoring

+Sri Lanka has made a national forest reference level (FRL) submission under the UNFCCC REDD+ framework, which was subject to a UNFCCC technical assessment.
+On the UNFCCC REDD+ Web Platform, Sri Lanka’s 2017 submission is listed as having an assessed reference level; the other Warsaw Framework elements (national strategy, safeguards, and a national forest monitoring system) are listed as “not reported” on the platform.

+In its FRL (as modified during the technical assessment), Sri Lanka selected two REDD+ activities at national scale: “reducing emissions from deforestation” and “enhancement of forest carbon stocks” (treated as afforestation and reforestation).
+The assessed FRL values were 4,365,000 t CO2 eq per year for deforestation and −72,000 t CO2 eq per year for enhancement of forest carbon stocks.
+The benchmark represents average annual historical emissions and removals estimated over 2000–2010 and proposed for application to the 2011–2015 period, without an adjustment for national circumstances.

+The technical assessment reports that Sri Lanka derived activity data from global forest cover-change products supplemented by a national forest cover map and an accuracy assessment using the OpenForis/Collect Earth tools with very high-resolution imagery, and applied default emission factors from the 2006 IPCC Guidelines.
+The FRL included above-ground biomass, below-ground biomass and litter carbon pools and CO2 only, while excluding soil organic carbon and deadwood; the assessment team noted that soil organic carbon is significant in Sri Lanka’s forests and identified a stepwise pathway for improvement, including strengthening the national forest inventory and satellite monitoring systems and expanding future FRLs to include forest degradation.